Geometric and conventional contributions of superconducting diode effect: Application to flat-band systems: Ginzburg-Landau theory for SDE

-\emph{Ginzburg-Landau theory for SDE.}---To elucidate the fundamental physical properties, we consider a multi-orbital system which possesses an isolated band.
-As shown in Fig.~\ref{fig:fig1}~(c), we require that a huge band gap $\Delta_g$ significantly exceed the bandwidth of the isolated band $W$: $\Delta_g \gg W$.
-Initially we consider $H=H_0+H_{\mathrm{int}}$.
-The non-interacting $H_0$ describes the band structure of bare electron $a_{\sigma}(\bm{r})$.
-For simplicity, we focus on s-wave superconductor and $H_{\mathrm{int}}$ involves a contact attractive potential
+To elucidate the fundamental physical properties, we consider a multi-band system which possesses an isolated narrow band near Fermi energy as shown in Fig.~\ref{fig:fig1}(c).
+There is a large band gap $\Delta_g$ significantly exceeding the bandwidth of the isolated band $W$.
+Initially, we have $H=H_0+H_{\mathrm{int}}$, where the non-interacting $H_0$ describes the band structure of bare electron $a_{\sigma}(\bm{r})$.
+For simplicity, we focus on $s$-wave pairing and $H_{\mathrm{int}}$ involves the effective attractive interaction